AfsanehMahanipour/AfsanehMahanipour.github.io/_pages/about.md

 - *03/31/25:* Our work "Embedded Federated Feature Selection with Dynamic Sparse Training: Balancing Accuracy-Cost Tradeoffs" has been accept in the IJCNN 2025!
 - *03/05/25:* Glad for the [CPS Rising Star Recognization 2025](https://engr.uky.edu/news/phd-student-named-2025-cps-rising-star) ⭐
 - *01/15/25:* Excited to be selected to attend the [NeTS Early Career Workshop 2025](https://sites.google.com/view/nets-early-career-2025/home?authuser=0) at the NSF Headquarters!
+- *12/19/24:* Honored to be awarded a Graduate Student Congress Travel Grant!

 # 📝 Publications